UthiraS/ObjectDynamics_Simulation/README.md

-# Precursor to Autonomous Manipulation
+# Object Dynamics Simulation and Sequence Prediction

 ## Objective
 The primary goal of this project is to understand the physics of a simulation environment in which a robot repeatedly builds and deconstructs a tower of blocks.
 The task involves using machine learning techniques to predict subsequent sequences of block positions and orientations after each manipulation action.
 The focus is on training a robot to interact intelligently with objects in its environment, pushing the boundaries of robot manipulation.